 The Increase in Graduate Borrowing

 According to a 2018 report from the New America Foundation, debt for students who earned a range of master’s and professional degrees has surged in recent years.
 There isn’t one specific reason for this, of course, but one impetus for going back to school seems to be that some regard a master’s degree as the new bachelor’s degree.

 It should come as no shock then that the average graduate student loan debt has skyrocketed.
 In the 2017 to 2018 school year, graduate school loan disbursements accounted for more than a third of the total federal loan program.
 In fact, more than $37 billion was disbursed to grad students that school year.

 And for those pursuing professional degrees, including those studying law or medicine, the current average debt load was around $145,000 (for law) and around $196,000 per student in 2018.
 But the increase in graduate student debt isn’t necessarily due to a higher number of borrowers—it’s that students are borrowing more for graduate school.

 And while people with graduate degrees tend to earn higher salaries and experience lower unemployment rates than their counterparts with undergraduate degrees, the earning potential for each type of degree can vary widely.

 As with any investment, borrowers may want to consider their likely return on investment (in the form of future salary potential) when choosing how much debt to take on for higher education.

 Grad Students Are Taking on More Debt than Undergrads

-While undergrads have limits on how much they can borrow in federal loans, students pursuing graduate or professional degrees can use Grad PLUS loans to cover the entire cost of attendance (determined by the school), minus any other financial assistance received.
+While undergrads have limits on how much they can borrow in federal loans, qualifying students pursuing graduate or professional degrees can use federal Grad PLUS loans to cover the entire cost of attendance (determined by the school), minus any other financial assistance received.